One-Language/Presentation/README.md

-# Presentation
+# ET Programming Language Presentation

-The repository the files of the presentation about this programming language.
+The repository the files of the presentation about (this) ET programming language.

 <!--
 # 2019